Lucilia cuprina

 Lucilia cuprina, formerly named Phaenicia cuprina, the Australian sheep blowfly is a blow fly in the family Calliphoridae.
-It causes the condition known as "sheep strike".
+It causes the condition known as "fly strike" (myiasis).
 The female fly locates a sheep with ideal conditions, such as an open wound or a build-up of faeces or urine in the wool, in which she lays her eggs.
 The emerging larvae cause large lesions on the sheep, which may prove to be fatal.

 Anatomy

 L. cuprina is a species of blow fly characterized by a metallic outer appearance and reddish eyes.
 They usually have a shiny green or greenish/blue abdomen with bronze/coppery reflections.
 Because of this, Lucilia species are known as the bronze bottle flies.
 Their body shape is round to oval and their length varies from 4.5–10 mm.
 They have two pairs of wings, the first pair being membranous wings and the second pair being reduced wings known as halteres, which are used for flight stabilization.
 Adults are easy to distinguish due to bristles on the meron, in addition to the arista, the prominent hair on the terminal antennal segment being plumose, or feathery.
 L. cuprina is most easily identified by its strong dorsal setae and black thoracic spiracle.
 It is almost indistinguishable from its conspecific L. sericata, and the difference between the two can be determined only by microscopic analysis of the occipital setae.